 I’ll cut to the chase.
-Reading isn’t an academic thing, it’s a
+Reading isn’t an academic thing, it’s a life thing.

 But so many in our world have been scarred from calculus textbooks in school to complicated essays at uni, that it seems a chore to get through even a Dickens novel.